rainbow494/arch-1/doc/en-us/an-epic-tripadvisor-update-why-not-run-on-the-cloud-the-gran.markdown

 There were a few issues with the original setup of the site.
 We couldn’t use Amazon’s ELBs on the front end because our front end instances were hidden in the private VPC.
 We discovered that some companies fixed this by keeping front end instances in the public EC2 network, but this architecture would nullify our VPC setup.

-<span>We used a load test system that another engineer had earlier developed, which takes an archived log of real live-site traffic, and sends it at a certain reqs/min.
-Initially, we directed this traffic at the</span> <span>stage01x</span> <span>instance.
+    We used a load test system that another engineer had earlier developed, which takes an archived log of real live-site traffic, and sends it at a certain reqs/min.
+Initially, we directed this traffic at the         stage01x         instance.
 However, by the time we reached 20k reqs/min, it became clear that we needed dedicated instances to handle traffic.
-We named these instances</span> <span>lod01x</span> <span>through</span> <span>lod04x</span><span>, which would be responsible for sending HTTP traffic to the six front end ELBs.</span>
+We named these instances         lod01x         through         lod04x        , which would be responsible for sending HTTP traffic to the six front end ELBs.

 **VPC Bandwidth Issue** - In our earlier stages of testing, we had instances outside of the VPC sending traffic into the VPC.
 However, we found that no matter how we scaled the site, the load test would be capped at 50k reqs/minute.
 With an average page size of 18KB, it appeared that the VPC was only accepting traffic at 100Mbps.
 Our Amazon contact reassured us that there was no such limit, but we kept all of the load testing within the VPC to be sure.

-**NGinx Issues** - In our earlier stages, we also installed each <span>lod</span> <span>instance with an NGinx load balancer.
+**NGinx Issues** - In our earlier stages, we also installed each     lod         instance with an NGinx load balancer.
 However, this later turned out to be a bottleneck for our testing, because the small instances weren’t capable of handling so many “open files”.
-We scraped this, and sent traffic directly to the load balancers, without the initial NGinx load balancing.</span>
+We scraped this, and sent traffic directly to the load balancers, without the initial NGinx load balancing.

-<span>Here is the configuration of our site on our way up to 700k request/min.
+    Here is the configuration of our site on our way up to 700k request/min.
 We were not able to maintain the same user experience on our way to the higher request rates.
-The request response statistics were deteriorating at higher requests rate, and we will discuss in more details later.</span>
+The request response statistics were deteriorating at higher requests rate, and we will discuss in more details later.

 ![](http://farm9.staticflickr.com/8458/8045287203_1e43a88e06_z.jpg)

 **Live-site Comparison** - Our live-site has 80 front ends and 52 back ends, each with 24 cores.
 This adds up to 3168 cores.
 At our highest AWS configuration, with 270 front ends and 70 back ends at 2 cores each, we only have 680 cores.
-This led to problems with garbage collection on the back ends, which we’ll discuss later. <span> </span>
+This led to problems with garbage collection on the back ends, which we’ll discuss later.

-<span>Our Amazon memcache is performing fairly well.
-We benchmarked via the memslap utility that comes with libmemcached-tools, and found that our original 12 Amazon memcache instances performed at about 80-90% of our memcache cluster’s capacity using 12 moderate physical servers.</span>
+    Our Amazon memcache is performing fairly well.
+We benchmarked via the memslap utility that comes with libmemcached-tools, and found that our original 12 Amazon memcache instances performed at about 80-90% of our memcache cluster’s capacity using 12 moderate physical servers.

 ![](http://farm9.staticflickr.com/8040/8044982214_89e08bb958_z.jpg)
 ![](http://farm9.staticflickr.com/8313/8044967347_781e1b76ae_z.jpg)